clangstonhinton/deep-learning-challenge/README.md

 ### Approach:
 Step 1: Preprocess the Data
-Step 2: Compile, Train, and Evaluate the Model
-Step 3: Optimize the Model

-Using TensorFlow, the model was optimized to achieve a target predictive accuracy higher than 75%.

-### The report should contain the following:
-1. Overview of the analysis: Explain the purpose of this analysis.
-2. Results: Using bulleted lists and images to support your answers, address the following questions:
   - Data Preprocessing
     - What variable(s) are the target(s) for your model?
     - What variable(s) are the features for your model?
     - What variable(s) should be removed from the input data because they are neither targets nor features?
+Step 2: Compile, Train, and Evaluate the Model
   - Compiling, Training, and Evaluating the Model
     - How many neurons, layers, and activation functions did you select for your neural network model, and why?
+Step 3: Optimize the Model
   - Were you able to achieve the target model performance?
     - What steps did you take in your attempts to increase model performance?

+Using TensorFlow, the model was optimized to achieve a target predictive accuracy higher than 75%.

+### Results Summary:

-3. Summary: Summarize the overall results of the deep learning model.
+Summarize the overall results of the deep learning model.
 Include a recommendation for how a different model could solve this classification problem, and then explain your recommendation.